my-language-skills/simple-advertising/README.txt

 == Disclaimers ==

-The All in one metadata plugin is supplied "as is" and all use is at your own risk.
+The Simple Advertising plugin is supplied "as is" and all use is at your own risk.

-All in one metadata is under development.
+Simple Advertising is under development.
 Version 1.0 is stable but is an start.
 Soon much more possibilities.